Best Crypto Cards in Venezuela (2026)

 The informal dollarized economy - approximately 60-70% of retail transactions in Caracas are now in USD or USDT - operates largely outside the formal tax system.
 SENIAT has never published specific crypto tax guidance.
 The administrative apparatus to track and enforce crypto taxation does not exist in meaningful form.

 What this means for Carlos: He earns $1,200/month in USDC through Deel, spends $800/month through a crypto card, and saves the rest in USDT.
-His effective tax burden on this activity is zero.
-Not because he is evading - because SENIAT has no mechanism to observe, calculate, or collect tax on stablecoin income spent through an offshore card issuer.
+His effective tax burden on this activity is near zero in practice.
+Not through evasion, but because SENIAT has no mechanism to observe, calculate, or collect tax on stablecoin income spent through an offshore card issuer, even though a formal income-tax obligation can still exist on paper.
 The formal system cannot see the informal economy, and the informal economy is where 70% of Caracas now transacts.

 A transition government could change this.
 New crypto regulation, a revived SUNACRIP or successor agency, or integration with the formal banking system would create tax obligations that do not currently exist in practice.
 Users should track their transactions in case retrospective reporting requirements emerge.

 Fund with stablecoins.
 Venezuela's hyperinflation history makes VES-denominated tax calculations meaningless.
-USDT/USDC funding creates no taxable event and preserves dollar purchasing power - which is the entire point of using a crypto card in Venezuela.
+USDT/USDC funding creates near-zero taxable gain (loading or spending stablecoins could still count as a disposal under a future formal regime) and preserves dollar purchasing power, which is the entire point of using a crypto card in Venezuela.

 How to Apply from Venezuela